What are the must see movies about bipolar disorder? Discover which ones will inform, disturb, inspire and delight!

 impulsive behavior and manic outbursts are clearly bipolar, not unipolar

-Availability: New from Amazon for $9.99 or used from Amazon from $3.97.
+Availability: New from Amazon for $9.99 or used from $3.95.
 Also shows up on eBay on DVD and VHS for around $5-$6.
-Readily available for rental through Netflix.
+Readily available for rental through Netflix and Amazon.

 You know what I think is missing?
 A good movie about the discovery of bipolar disorder!